 With remote working and many businesses having to stop or diversify their trading practices, criminals are also seizing the opportunity to target employees who are isolated from colleagues, so now more than ever it’s important to stay scam aware.

-Sign up today by emailing: firstname.lastname@example.org who will send you the link to join or can advise of future dates.
+Email firstname.lastname@example.org who can advise of future dates.

 Beware of scams related to COVID-19 vaccines